pedjak/grails-gorm-interceptors/README.md

 ## gormDoXXX

-It is optional and if declared, controls if the interecepted method will be invoked at all.
+It is optional and if declared, controls if the intercepted method will be invoked at all.
 Two declaration forms are possible:

 ```groovy